emmt/LazyAlgebra.jl/docs/src/sparse.md

 CompressedSparseOperator{F,T,M,N,UniformVector{Bool}}(A[, sel])
 ```

-yields a compressed sparse operator whose values are an immutable uniform
+yields a compressed sparse operator whose values are an immutable uniform vector of `true`
-vector of `true` values requiring no storage.
-This is useful if you want to
+values requiring no storage.
+This is useful if you want to only store the sparse structure
-only store the sparse structure of the selected values, that is their indices
+of the selected values, that is their indices in the compressed format `F` not their
-in the compressed format `F` not their values.
+values.

-As explained in the last sections, compressed sparse operators can also be
+As explained in the last sections, compressed sparse operators can also be constructed by
-consructed by providing the values of the structural non-zeros and their
+providing the values of the structural non-zeros and their respective row and column
-respective row and column indices.
-As a general rule, to construct (or convert
+indices.
+As a general rule, to construct (or convert to) a sparse operator with compressed
-to) a sparse operator with compressed storage format `F`, you can call:
+storage format `F`, you can call:

 ```julia
 CompressedSparseOperator{F}(args...; kwds...)